oktadev/okta-blog/_source/_posts/2021-03-24-spring-security-test.md

 }
 ```

 Get the MongoDB dump files `listingsAndReviews.bson`, `listingsAndreviews.metadata.json` from [Github](https://github.com/huynhsamha/quick-mongo-atlas-datasets/tree/master/dump/sample_airbnb).
-Place the files in the location specified in the porperty `mongo-dump`, in the `application.yml`.
+Place the files in the location specified in the property `mongo-dump`, in the `application.yml`.

 Add a model class `AirbnbListing`: